The King of Sports in Yucatán

 The Kukulcán Álamo Stadium is located within the Kukulcán Sports Complex, southeast of the city.
 For the games, extensive parking lots are available (at an approximate cost of $20 per event), but it is also quite convenient to go by taxi, rideshare apps, or public transportation.
 Games usually take place from Tuesday to Sunday, with the Leones typically playing one week at home and one week away (check the schedule to plan your visit).
 On weekdays, games start at 8 pm; on Saturdays, at 6 pm; and on Sundays, at 5 pm.
 The gates open an hour and a half in advance, and if you arrive early, you will find activities and prizes from the team's many sponsors.
 Additionally, those who arrive early have a better chance of getting a signed baseball or even getting an autograph from a player.

-What to Wear to Kukulcán Álamo Stadium
+What to Wear to Kukulcán Stadium

 A Different Experience

-You don't need to go to the Kukulcán Álamo Stadium to experience the intensity of Yucatecan baseball.
+You don't need to go to the Kukulcán Stadium to experience the intensity of Yucatecan baseball.
 As I mentioned before, there are several leagues throughout the state with tough teams and players who are recruited by municipalities to provide entertainment in areas where there are no options like cinemas or shopping centers.
 If you attend one of these games, where great quality baseball is also played, don't be surprised if you witness some extravagances, such as a spectator offering a batter a thousand pesos if he hits a home run, or incentivizing the pitcher to strike out the batter by promising them a farm animal after the game.
 The games take place every Sunday in almost any municipal seat (regardless of the size of the municipality), from Izamal to Cacalchén.
 Although they are usually scheduled for 12 pm, it's not uncommon for the players to start arriving at that time and for the game to begin after 1 pm.
 The atmosphere remains family-friendly, but what with the local weather and the wide availability of beer, emotions can get a little more heated.
 Nonetheless, it is a very entertaining experience, and if you go, you're sure to come away with some anecdotes for posterity.

 As you can see, in Yucatán, people enjoy playing baseball, watching baseball, and talking about baseball.
 A good way to start a conversation with a Yucatecan will always be to ask them about the latest game or who the standout player is for the Leones right now.
 However, there's nothing like going to the stadium and living the experience.
 If you're not a baseball fan, don't worry: arrive with hunger.
 You might not enjoy the game as much, but you will definitely enjoy the food while it unfolds.
-By Santiago Sauma Photography by Santiago Sauma for use in Yucatán Today.

 Author: Alicia Navarrete Alonso